-(g) Business Associate agrees to develop, implement, maintain, and use administrative, technical, and physical safeguards that reasonably and appropriately protect the privacy, confidentiality, integrity, and availability of Covered Entity’s electronic and paper PHI that Business Associate creates, receives, maintains, or transmits on Covered Entity’s behalf, as required by the HIPAA Rules and as required by the HITECH Act.
-Business Associate shall also develop and implement policies and procedures and meet the HIPAA Rules’ documentation requirements as required by the HITECH Act.
+(g) Business Associate agrees to develop, implement, maintain, and use appropriate administrative, technical, and physical safeguards to reasonably and appropriately protect the privacy, confidentiality, integrity, and availability of Covered Entity’s Electronic PHI that Business Associate creates, receives, maintains, or transmits on Covered Entity’s behalf, as required by the Security Rule and as required by the HITECH Act.
+Business Associate shall also develop and implement policies and procedures to meet the Security Rule documentation requirements as required by the HITECH Act.

-(h) In accordance with 45 CFR 164.502(e)(1)(ii) and 164.308(b)(2), if applicable, Business Associate agrees to ensure that any agent, including a subcontractor, to whom Business Associate provides PHI, agrees in writing, to abide by the same restrictions, conditions, and requirements that apply to Business Associate with respect to PHI and to implement appropriate safeguards to protect it.
+(h) In accordance with 45 CFR 164.502(e)(1)(ii) and 164.308(b)(2), if applicable, Business Associate agrees to ensure that any of its agents, including a subcontractor, to whom Business Associate provides PHI, agrees in writing, to abide by the same restrictions and conditions that apply to Business Associate under this Agreement with respect to PHI and to implement appropriate safeguards to protect it.

-(i) Business Associate agrees to notify Covered Entity within two (2) business days of becoming aware of any use or disclosure of PHI not provided for by the Agreement or of any security incident resulting in the successful unauthorized access, use, disclosure, modification or destruction of information or interference with system operations in an information system, or resulting in any “Breach” of “Unsecured Protected Health Information,” as required by 45 CFR 164.410.
+(i) Business Associate agrees to notify Covered Entity promptly after becoming aware of any use or disclosure of PHI by Business Associate not provided for by this Agreement or of any Security Incident resulting in the successful unauthorized access, use, disclosure, modification or destruction of Electronic PHI or interference with system operations in an information system affecting Electronic PHI, or resulting in any “Breach” of “Unsecured Protected Health Information,” as required by 45 CFR 164.410.

-(j) Business Associate will provide written notice of the HIPAA Breach of Unsecured PHI, on behalf of Covered Entity, without unreasonable delay but no later than sixty (60) calendar days following the date the HIPAA Breach of Unsecured PHI is discovered or such later date as is authorized under 45 CFR § 164.412 to each Individual whose Unsecured PHI has been, or is reasonably believed by Business Associate to have been, accessed, used, or disclosed as a result of the HIPAA Breach.
-For purposes of this paragraph, a HIPAA Breach shall be treated as discovered as of the first day on which the HIPAA Breach is known or should reasonably have been known to Business Associate (including any person, other than the one committing the HIPAA Breach, which is an employee, officer, or other agent of Business Associate).
+(j) Business Associate will provide written notice of the HIPAA Breach of Unsecured PHI, to Covered Entity, without unreasonable delay but no later than sixty (60) calendar days following the date the HIPAA Breach of Unsecured PHI is discovered by Business Associate or such later date as is authorized under 45 CFR § 164.412.
+For purposes of this paragraph, a HIPAA Breach shall be treated as discovered as of the first day on which the HIPAA Breach is known or by exercising reasonable diligence would reasonably have been known to Business Associate (including any person, other than the one committing the HIPAA Breach, which is an employee, officer, or other agent of Business Associate).

 The content, form, and delivery of such written notice shall comply in all respects with 45 CFR § 164.404(c)-(d).

-If the HIPAA Breach of Unsecured PHI involves less than five hundred (500) individuals, Business Associate will maintain a log or other documentation of the HIPAA Breach of Unsecured PHI which contains such information as would be required to be included if the log were maintained by Covered Entity pursuant to 45 CFR § 164.408, and provide such log to Covered Entity within five (5) business days of Covered Entity’s written request.

-Additionally, upon request by the Covered Entity, Business Associate shall notify the Secretary of its breach of unsecured protected health information pursuant to 45 C.F.R. § 164.408
+Additionally, Covered Entity shall notify the Secretary of any Breach of Unsecured PHI pursuant to 45 C.F.R. § 164.408

 (k) Business Associate agrees to mitigate, to the extent practicable, any harmful effect that is known to Business Associate of a use or disclosure of PHI by Business Associate in violation of the requirements of this Agreement.